-Switch’s wireless controllers are a big part of what makes the system so versatile.
-But you don’t want to be in a situation where your controllers run out of juice in the middle of a heated Fortnite or Super Smash Bros.
-Ultimate session.
+You never want to be in a situation where your controllers run out of juice in the middle of an intense Fortnite match, or when you're trying to build the perfect island in Animal Crossing: New Horizons.
 Your Joy-Con controllers should last about 20 hours when fully charged, but that time can go quick, especially if you leave your games idle for long periods.

 1. Charge your Joy-Con controllers by attaching them to the Switch.
 The easiest way to charge your Joy-Con controllers is to attach them to the sides of your Switch.
 This will begin charging each Joy-Con’s internal battery.